 Firstly, the farms can employ elderly folk as supervisors while autistics work the farms under their guidance – the slow pace of life and the quiet sensory environment can produce a healing and rejuvenating effect.

-Secondly, the farms can host cash-strapped nonprofits and social enterprises that need large areas of low-cost land to operate – these organisations can run the farms in place of paying rent.
+Secondly, the farms can host cash-strapped nonprofits and social enterprises that need large areas of low-cost land to operate – these organisations can run the farms in lieu of paying rent.

 Thirdly, this community can provide a retirement option for cash-strapped healthy elderly who may otherwise need long-term government assistance.
-They can take up paid roles to supervise and guide autistic farmworkers.
+They can take up paid roles to supervise and guide autistic farmworkers while staying permanently in the community.

 Lastly, the farms may be able to pay for themselves by selling surplus produce.
 Perhaps the selective use of technology such as exposing the plants to LED lights at night can increase yield significantly while keeping the crops organic.